SFDO-Tooling/CumulusCI/docs/config.rst

 * **Sources** - This section lists any GitHub repositories who's custom tasks and flows you would like to make available to CumulusCI.
 See the `using tasks and flows from a different project`_ section for more info.

-* **Orgs** - This section lists any customizations you've made to orgs that are available to CumulusCI.new org used for testing multicurrency.
+* **Orgs** - This section lists any customizations you've made to orgs that are available to CumulusCI.
+See `org configurations`_ for more info on the types of configurations that can be made in this section.

 * **Plans** - This section contains any custom plans you have defined for how to install your project into a customer org.
 See more about plans on Metadeploy `here<TODO>`_